-Observation about the Anticipated Changes in the Age Distribution of Delaware's Population:
+Observation about the Anticipated Changes in the Age Distribution of New Jersey's Population:

-Compared to national statistics, Delaware is expected to witness more significant decreases in two population groups: those under 25 and those between the ages of 35-44 years.
-In addition, the Delaware population will age more rapidly than the country as a whole.
-That is, there will be a higher percentage point change in the 45 -74 year old age groups between 2006 and 2010.
+Compared to national statistics, New Jersey is expected to witness more significant decreases in two population groups: those under the age of 25 and those between the ages of 35-44 years.
+In addition, the New Jersey population will age more rapidly than the country as a whole.
+That is, there will be a higher percentage point change in the 75 and older age group between 2006 and 2010.